Consensus Tracking of Perturbed Open Multi-Agent Systems with Repelling Antagonistic Interactions: Introduction

-OMASs have become one of the emerging topics in control community over the last few years sparked by pioneering works of \cite{hendrickx2016open,hendrickx2017open,abdelrahim2017max,franceschelli2018proportional}.
-Two notable methods featuring the concepts of ``scale-independent quantities'' \cite{hendrickx2016open,hendrickx2017open,abdelrahim2017max} and ``open distance'' \cite{franceschelli2018proportional,RN3365} have been developed to deal with the size varying feature of the OMAS network.
-Some subsequent works can also be found in \cite{RN5655,RN8530,RN5328,deplano2025optimizationlearningopenmultiagent,RN8526}.
-Further, \cite{S2} provided an alternative line based on $M^3D$ systems \cite{verriest2012pseudo} for analyzing OMASs with non-vanishing impulsive state perturbations.
-Note that only the leaderless consensus problem of OMASs under cooperative interactions and state perturbations was considered in \cite{S2}, which may not well reflect some practical scenarios such as disaster rescues.
-More recently, a first exploration on OMASs with antagonistic interactions has also been reported by \cite{sekercioglu2025stabilityopenmultiagentsystems}, where the bipartite consensus problem was studied for OMASs under opposing interactions \cite{RN3154}.
-However, the result on OMASs with the more practical repelling interactions \cite{RN3154}, which can lead to Laplacians comprising eigenvalues with negative real parts, is still limited.
-Besides, most existing results only apply to OMASs without non-vanishing dynamics/state perturbations \cite{RN8530,RN9147,RN5655}, or those with undirected or connected graphs \cite{RN5328,RN8526}, which also restrict the application scenarios.
+OMASs have become one of the emerging topics in the control community over the last few years sparked by \cite{hendrickx2016open,RN3365}.
+Two notable concepts of ``scale-independent quantities'' \cite{hendrickx2016open} and ``open distance'' \cite{RN3365} were developed to handle the size-varying nature of OMAS networks.
+Several subsequent results following these lines have been reported recently \cite{RN8530,RN5328,11345953,RN8526}.
+Further, \cite{S2} provided an alternative line featuring the concept of multi-mode multi-dimensional ($M^3D$) systems \cite{verriest2012pseudo} to integrate the migration-induced dimension variations and non-vanishing impulsive perturbations into a unified framework.
+Note that \cite{S2} studied only the leaderless consensus problem under cooperative interactions, which may not well reflect some practical scenarios such as disaster rescues that entail guidance and the cooperative interactions may be altered by the adverse environment.
+More recently, a first exploration on OMASs with antagonistic interactions has been made by \cite{11312939}, where the bipartite consensus problem was studied for OMASs under opposing interactions \cite{RN3154}.
+However, the results on OMASs with the more practical repelling interactions \cite{RN3154}, which can lead to Laplacians comprising eigenvalues with negative real parts, are still limited.
+Besides, most existing results only apply to OMASs without non-vanishing dynamics/state perturbations \cite{RN8530,RN9147}, or those with undirected/connected graphs \cite{RN5328,RN8526}, which also restrict the application scenarios.